SuyashManiyar/zero-shot-segmentation/README.md

 ### Task 2: Generate New Camera View of Object

-To generate a new camera view of an object, run the following command:
+Before running task two make sure this model is downloaded and saved in the assets folder [Model](https://drive.google.com/file/d/13iMRwZP8tqNcKispSxsepqIP7D5Z0w3l/view?usp=sharing) the model is required to remove object from background image , and obtain a background image without the object To generate a new camera view of an object, run the following command:

 ```bash